dudarev/policyinsights/STORIES.md

 - Markdown may be used in wiki pages

-- Pagination of locations on main page

 # 0.2 and later

 - A general type wiki page (it may be used for people, events etc.)

+## Search related

+- Admin may see recent program searches
+- User may search for locations with autosuggestion
+- User may search for tags

 - Message about successfully created location, program, tag

 - User may add an her image in user profile
-- User may rate a program
-- Tag page has a search for values of a tag
-- Pagination of programs on location page
 - Pagination for search of programs on tag page
-- Do not send email about feedback if last email about feedback was sent less than 1 hour ago
 - User may compare more than 2 programs
 - As a user, I want to be able to see the applicable year for each numeric data element.
 For example, for the education program, I have HS_graduation_rate, but I need to specify the year without putting it in the data element name
 - Only admins may edit location pages
 - User may edit her name in user profile

+- Pagination of locations on main page
+- Pagination of programs on location page
+- Do not send email about feedback if last email about feedback was sent less than 1 hour ago